transdigiware/blockchain/reference/hsm-gemalto.md

   **Reminder:** If you are setting up multiple partitions and proxies, the value of ${LABEL} and `metadata.name` parameters need to be unique across proxies.
   {: note}

-3. **HSM client** Now, run the following commands using the Kubernetes CLI from your HSM client:
+3. **HSM client:** Now, run the following commands using the Kubernetes CLI from your HSM client:

   ```
   # Create configmap on cluster